-We have 2 confocal microscopes that are available for use by anyone at the University of Melbourne or surrounding institutes (see rates below).
+We have three confocal microscopes that are available for use by anyone at the University of Melbourne or surrounding institutes (see rates below).

 Imaging and Posters

-Imaging + Posters in the Department of Anatomy and Neuroscience offers large format printing and professional photography to all departments of the University of Melbourne as well as any external institution, business or individual.
+Imaging + Posters in the Department of Anatomy and Neuroscience offers specialist photography, digital and printing services to the University of Melbourne and external clients.
+Scientific Posters Melbourne university printing images photography

 Laser Dissector System